 Imagine this...
-The smell of Whole Wheat Bread filling the air as it bakes in your oven.
+The smell of Whole Wheat Bread fills the air as it bakes in your oven.
 Breaking off a piece of that crust while it's still hot, slathering it in the most delicious Easy Vegan Butter.
 Devouring it.

 Well guess what?
 I have some really good news.
 This could be you in just a couple of hours.

 Now before panic sets in, bread and yeast does not have to be scary.
 So many people are daunted by it and it's such a shame because baking bread and eating the result, is one of life's true pleasures and it really isn't difficult.
-There really is nothing better than tucking into a loaf of warm, freshly baked bread that you, yes YOU, made all by yourself!

 So many of you have made my No Knead Focaccia Bread and everyone starts off being sceptical of it.
 They think it can't possibly work because it is so incredibly easy.
 But it does.
 Every.
 Single.
 Time.